aidswidjaja/osu-mac/docs/_build/html/_sources/issues/monterey.rst.txt

 Cause
 ****************************************

-An upstream thread 0 exception from CodeWeavers and Apple is the cause of this bug.
+An upstream thread 0 exception is the cause of this bug, and is currently being looked at by CodeWeavers and Apple.
 More information is available at `Gcenx/WineskinServer#139 <https://github.com/Gcenx/WineskinServer/issues/139>`_

 ****